93kazy/RL-Project/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-2.9-red)
 ![Gymnasium](https://img.shields.io/badge/Gymnasium-1.2.3-green)

-> **Academic project** — This repository was developed as part of the Reinforcement Learning course at [Université Paris Dauphine – PSL](https://www.dauphine.psl.eu/) during the 2025-2026 academic year.
+> **Academic project** : This repository was developed as part of the Reinforcement Learning course at [Université Paris Dauphine-PSL](https://www.dauphine.psl.eu/) during the 2025-2026 academic year.
 The goal was to apply deep reinforcement learning concepts covered in class to a concrete problem: training an agent to play an Atari game from raw pixels, from algorithm selection and hyperparameter search through to evaluation.

 A reinforcement-learning agent that learns to play the Atari 2600 game **Assault** from raw pixels, using a **Deep Q-Network (DQN)** trained with